nuxt-hub/core/docs/content/docs/2.features/database.md

 ### Foreign Key Constraints

-If you are using [Drizzle ORM](/docs/recipes/drizzle) to generate your database migrations, your generated migration files will use `PRAGMA foreign_keys = ON | OFF;`.
-This is not supported by Cloudflare D1.
+If you are using Cloudflare D1 and using [Drizzle ORM](/docs/recipes/drizzle) to generate your database migrations, your generated migration files will use `PRAGMA foreign_keys = ON | OFF;`, which is not supported by Cloudflare D1.
 Instead, they support [defer foreign key constraints](https://developers.cloudflare.com/d1/sql-api/foreign-keys/#defer-foreign-key-constraints).

 You need to update your migration file to use `PRAGMA defer_foreign_keys = on|off;` instead: